Dendera

+In Ancient Egypt, Iunet (Dendera) was the capital of the Sixth Nome of Upper Egypt (Iqer).
+Sometimes its governor was the head of all of Upper Egypt, like Idu I who served in the late 6th dynasty.

 Etymology

 The original name of the town is ı͗wnt, the etymology of which is unknown.
 It was later complemented by the name of the chief goddess Hathor and became Egyptian ı͗wnt-tꜣ-ntrt which is the source of ⲛⲓⲧⲉⲛⲧⲱⲣⲓ or just tꜣ-ntrt "of the goddess", which is the source of Τεντυρις.
 The modern Arabic name of the town comes from either its Greek or Coptic name.

-There's also an aberrant Coptic form ⲛⲓⲕⲉⲛⲧⲱⲣⲓ, which could be either dissimilation of a regular name or a confusion with Koine Κένταυροι.
+There is also an aberrant Coptic form ⲛⲓⲕⲉⲛⲧⲱⲣⲓ, which could be either dissimilation of a regular name or a confusion with Koine Κένταυροι.

 Temple complex

 The Dendera Temple complex, which contains the Temple of Hathor, is one of the best-preserved temples, if not the best-preserved one, in all of Upper Egypt.
 The whole complex covers some 40,000 square meters and is surrounded by a hefty mud brick wall.
 The present Temple of Hathor dates back to July 54 BC, at the time of Ptolemy XII of the Ptolemaic dynasty, and was completed by the Roman emperor Tiberius, but it rests on the foundations of earlier buildings dating back at least as far as Khufu (known as the Great Pyramid builder Cheops, the second Pharaoh of the 4th dynasty [c.
 2613–c.
 2494 BC]) but it was the pharaoh Pepi I Meryre who built the temple.

 It was once home to the celebrated Dendera zodiac, which is now displayed in the Louvre Museum in Paris.
 There are also Roman and pharaonic Mammisi (birth houses), ruins of a Coptic church and a small chapel dedicated to Isis, dating to the Roman or the Ptolemaic epoch.

 In the vicinity of the temple complex a bakery dated to the First Intermediate Period was discovered by the French-Polish expedition from the Institut français d’archéologie orientale (IFAO) and the Polish Centre of Mediterranean Archaeology, University of Warsaw.
 Bread offered to Hathor was baked here.
 The team also excavated the so-called Eastern Temple in this area.

 The area around the temple has been extensively landscaped and now has a modern visitor centre, bazaar and small cafeteria.